Saviour1001/Saviour1001/README.md

 I am a coder who loves to think solutions out of thin air.
 I enjoy about learning and working on Blockchain technology.I also have a knack for competitive coding and Open Source.

 - ⚡ Fun fact: I love playing chess.
-So if you up for a game send me request at [Saviour1001](https://www.chess.com/member/saviour1001).
+So if you up for a game send me request at <a href="https://www.chess.com/member/saviour1001" target="_blank">Saviour1001</a>.

 ### 🔭 I’m currently working on